till9527/QCar_Physical/README.md

 Because the position of the traffic lights for v2x have been hard coded, they should resemble the positions in the attached image

+If you get an error saying that the video format is unsupported, just restart the QCar.
+Unfortunately this is an error that seems to occur after a running the code a few times.